 The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 The Consolidated Financial Statements include the accounts of the Company and its subsidiaries.
 The Consolidated Financial Statements also reflect the impact of noncontrolling interests.
-Noncontrolling interests do not have a significant impact on the Company's consolidated results of operations, therefore income attributable to noncontrolling interests are not presented separately in the Company's Consolidated Statements of Operations.
-Income attributable to noncontrolling interests have been reflected in selling, general and administrative expenses and were insignificant in all periods presented.
+Noncontrolling interests do not have a significant impact on the Company's consolidated results of operations, therefore income attributable to noncontrolling interests have been reflected in selling, general and administrative expenses and were insignificant in all periods presented.